 - Get a true college experience.
 Not only will you be taking college level courses alongside traditional college students as a participant in the program, you will have access to all CCC resources such as the computer labs, symposia, library and the gymnasium.

-- Place at college level according to the table below:
+- Most courses require placement at college level according to the table below:

 COMPASS (College Placement Exam)

 ||Reading Score of 80 or above AND a Writing Sample with score of 8+|

 Algebra score of 43 or above